 - A resume or curriculum vitae summarizing accomplishments to date

-- At least two years of professional experience in design practice or teaching.
-Internships and sponsored projects can count towards this time.
+- At least two years of professional experience in design practice or teaching (Internships and sponsored projects may be applied towards this time)

 - A letter of intent that briefly answers the following:

 - Name at least one faculty member associated with the MDes program with whom you’d like to work and explain why.
 Note: the The directory of faculty may be found here: https://daap.uc.edu/about/directory

 - One of the benefits of studying in a Tier 1 research university is access to many other disciplines of research and study.
 What other departments at UC could you imagine making use of, either for study or collaboration?

-- If you were able to get a research grant, what problem would you focus on and what would you propose to do?
+- If you secured a research grant, what problem would you focus on and what would you propose to do?

 - At least three personal references who can comment on your past performance and future potential in academic and professional contexts

 - A portfolio that includes 12–15 examples of your work as an indication of the skill level required to pursue graduate studies in design (including aesthetic sensitivity, objective knowledge of form, interest areas, and ability to solve problems).
-The examples should support the letter of intent.
-This document must be submitted here: https://app.getacceptd.com/daap.
+The examples should support your letter of intent.
+This document must be submitted through Acceptd.com: https://app.getacceptd.com/daap.
 We no longer accept website links or hard copies of portfolios.

 - Applicants with English as a second language must have a score of 570 (paper-based) or 230 (computer-based) or 88 (Internet-based) on the Test of English as a second language (TOEFL).
 The International English Language Testing System (IELTS) is also accepted.
 For IELTS, an overall band score of 6.5 is needed.